The Queen (1968 film): Synopsis

 Jack, a 24-year-old gay man living in New York and working as a drag queen named Flawless Sabrina, is the mistress of ceremonies for the 1967 Miss All-America Camp Beauty Contest.
 The competition operates on a points system: a maximum of five points each for walk, talk, bathing suit, gown, makeup and hairdo; and ten points for beauty.

 The event was sponsored by George Raft, Huntington Hartford (the Woolworth heir) and Edie Sedgwick.
 In the jury were songwriter Jerry Leiber and writers Terry Southern and George Plimpton.
 Andy Warhol was also a guest jury member.

 In between rehearsing and performing, the contestants discuss topics such as draft boards, sexual identity, sex reassignment surgery, transgender identities, and being a drag queen.
-One contestant, Pepper LaBeija, recounts receiving a draft notice and being turned away because of her feminine appearance, despite requesting to serve and protect her country.
+One contestant, Emore DuBois, recounts receiving a draft notice and being turned away because of her feminine appearance, despite requesting to serve and protect her country.

-Jack's protégé, Richard, performs under the name Rachel Harlow and enters the contest.
+Jack's protégé, Rachel Harlow enters the contest.
 Also competing is Crystal LaBeija (who would later become the founder of the House of LaBeija).
 Rachel and Crystal both make it into the top five, with each finalist completing a final runway walk into the audience.
 Crystal places fourth, to her displeasure, and storms off the stage.
 Rachel is ultimately crowned as the winner.

 Some contestants are shown protesting Rachel's win; Crystal states that the contest was fixed and that she may sue Sabrina.
 As they leave the building, Crystal runs into Rachel and Sabrina on the stairs where Sabrina denies the allegations.
 The film closes on Rachel out of drag, walking through the Port Authority Bus Terminal and twirling her crown on one hand.

 Reception

 Critical response

 The documentary originally opened to generally positive reviews in June 1968, when first released in the United States, with subsequent releases across Europe in 1968 and 1969.

-Judith Crist wrote in New York Magazine, “…The Queen might have been just another freak show; instead it is concerned with a fundamental exploration of people…”
+Judith Crist wrote in New York Magazine, "...The Queen might have been just another freak show; instead it is concerned with a fundamental exploration of people..."

 In a 1968 The New York Times review, Renata Adler called the film an "extraordinary documentary" that "shows us another America."
 Andrew Sarris from Village Voice stated "The drag queen contestants are eminently likable in curiously peripheral ways."

 In January 2013, The Queen was revived at the Film Forum in New York, then restored in 2019 by Kino Lorber for screenings at the IFC Center and Melbourne International Film Festival.

 In a retrospective piece written after the film's restoration, Jerry Portwood of Rolling Stone described the film as "extraordinary because it captures so much, doubling as a time capsule of a generation's innocence and fashion-forward sophistication.
 You can tell why it functioned as a template for many future gender-nonconforming people looking for some sort of pre-internet guide through the confusing maze of sexuality and gender."